-A full, if somewhat conventional late-nineteenth-century life (aside from the best-selling novelist bit and the fact that she was an unusually enthusiastic sportswoman.)
+A full, if somewhat conventional late-nineteenth-century life, we might think (aside from the best-selling novelist bit and the fact that she was an unusually enthusiastic sportswoman.)
 Yet there are incidents from the book that are far from conventional.
 One wonders what the Women’s Institute would have thought of their Rector’s wife after reading the following passage, introduced by a discussion of her wonderful imagination as a child:

 But quite apart from stories, apart even from make-believe and imagination, she used to have strange visions of fairy beings which were to her a complete reality and whose existence she never doubted.
 As she lay in bed, in the dark, out of a certain corner of the room, near the ceiling, would issue forth a procession of tiny people.
 They were dressed in little coloured hose and jerkins and caps.
 Some rode on tiny beasts, others ran and jumped and danced.
 Across the room they would float while she watched in delight, and as they passed her some would turn and wave their hands and smile at her.
 So near they seemed that she could almost have touched them.
 Night after night she saw her Little People, and she grew to know them so well by sight that she would look out for this and that one in the procession.
 She never doubted that they were real, and took the keenest delight in seeing them every night.
 She often spoke of them with her little sister, and one day she was overheard by her elder sister.
 “What nonsense!” this one remarked.
 “Fairies!
 There are no such things.
 You shouldn’t tell stories.
 You’re just making it all up.”